-The phone's display is a 4.7-inch AMOLED display, with a resolution of 720 x 1280 aka 720p and a pixel density of 312 ppi.
+The phone's screen is a 4.7-inch AMOLED display, with a resolution of 720 x 1280 aka 720p and a pixel density of 312 ppi.
 As we mentioned, that's a peg below the full HD 1080p resolution of the leading Android devices like the HTC One and Galaxy S4.

 Compared side-by-side to the HTC One's 1080p display of the same size, the Moto X is noticeably less sharp.
 It really does take that sort of comparison to notice the difference though.
 While the One's mind boggling pixel density renders crisper text, and slightly nicer HD video, the Moto X's display is still far from fuzzy.

 Colors are strong, a bit saturated, but never dull.
 The auto brightness regulates the display well in indoor light and in a dark room.
-It's no better at avoiding sunlight washout than iPhone 5 or Galaxy S4.
+It's no better at avoiding sunlight washout than an iPhone 5 or Galaxy S4.

 As we mentioned, the Moto X can be customized to a ridiculous degree.
-When you buy it online through the Motomaker, you can choose colors for the front and back as well as highlights like the ring around the lens and the buttons.
+When you buy it online through the Moto Maker, you can choose colors for the front and back as well as highlights like the ring around the lens and the buttons.
 There's also an option to add a signature, like the engraving offered by Apple on the iPhone.

-It's great to see a device accommodating people's desire for color and customization.
+Even if a lot of the options come out as rather garish, it's great to see a device accommodating people's desire for color and customization.
 Many customers pony up an extra twenty bucks for a third-party case to make their phone distinct as well as protect it.
 Motorola has really cut out the middleman here, allowing people to deck out their device without the extra bulk cases often add.